decred/dcrdevdocs/docs/protocol-p2p-network/initial-block-download.md

 When the IBD node receives the second `inv` message, it will request those blocks using `getdata` messages.
 The sync node will respond with `block` messages.
-Then the IBD node will request more inventories with another `getblocks` message---and the cycle will repeat until the IBD node is synced to the tip of the block chain.
+Then the IBD node will request more inventories with another `getblocks` message, and the cycle will repeat until the IBD node is synced to the tip of the block chain.
 At that point, the node will accept blocks sent through the regular
 [block broadcasting](block-broadcasting.md) mechanism.